orey/papers/docs/articles/mbse-vs-ea.md

 ## Objectives and dimensions of the military frameworks

 The main objective searched by military organization is to be able to master a global project of several billions of dollars/euros from the design phase to the support and operational phase.
-Because those projects/programs can be very large and very complex, the idea was that everyone (military organization and supplier organizations) share the same set of "views" on the program in order to share understanding of what was to be done, how requirements were taken into account, the full lifecycle of the project and the product.
+Because those projects/programs can be very large and very complex, the idea was that everyone (military organization and supplier organizations) share the same set of "views" on the program in order to share understanding of what was to be done, how requirements were taken into account, what is the full lifecycle of the product and how the project should be managed.

 <a name="table1"></a>*Table 1: Structure of military requirements*